frederic-perez/AmE-dictionary/data/idioms.md

 __black__ _n_ _You take sugar, cream?
 No, thanks, just black._
 __blank canvas__
 __bless your pointy little head__ A condescending phrase used to patronize someone for being foolish or not very bright. _You failed the exam because you thought the sun was a planet?
 Aw, bless your pointy little head._
+__blind date__ A date between two people who have not previously met. _Blind dates are terrifying because you don’t know what the person will be like, but that’s also part of the excitement._
 __blood moon__ Earth’s moon during a total lunar eclipse, that is, when a full moon is in exact alignment with the Earth and the sun, with Earth in between the two.
 Light refracted off of Earth’s atmosphere appears on the moon in a dark-red hue, hence the name “blood moon.”
 It is referred to in the Bible (Revelation 6:12–14) as a sign of the end of the world, and so it is regarded by many as an ill omen. _The wind was howling, the sky was pitch black, and a blood moon loomed heavy over our heads.
 I knew something bad was coming our way._
 __blood runs cold__ _informal_ To be very frightened.
 __blood, sweat, and tears__ A lot of effort and suffering.